 Why is the dragon tree particularly suitable as an indoor plant?

-Like the other houseplants in our practical test, the dragon tree is an easy-care houseplant that likes it sunny, but also grows in partial shade or shade from 15° C upwards.
-The African dragon tree filters many pollutants such as formaldehyde and benzene from the air.
+Like the other houseplants in our practical test, the dragon tree is an easy-care houseplant that likes the sun, but can also grow in partial shade or shade from 15° C. The African dragon tree filters many pollutants such as formaldehyde and benzene from the air.

 The dragon tree houseplant in the air-Q Lab: Our test results

-In our air-Q Lab, we placed the dragon tree together with the air measuring device in a box that was about 50 cm high, airtight but transparent.
-For sufficient light supply and so that the plant could also photosynthesise during the experiment, the box was given a place near a window.
-We looked at the development of the data over a period of about 24 hours, so that we could make statements about the air quality during the day as well as at night.
-During the entire time, the air-Q recorded the air components.
-We were then able to read the development in our web application.
+In our air-Q Lab, we placed the dragon tree together with the air measuring device in an airtight but transparent box about 50 cm high.
+The box was placed near a window to ensure sufficient light supply and to allow the plant to photosynthesize during the experiment.
+We looked at the development of the data over a period of about 24 hours so that we could make statements about the air quality during the day as well as at night.
+Throughout this time, the air-Q recorded the air components.
+We were then able to read off the development in our web application.
 The following measured variables were examined:

-At the start of the experiment, all measured values show a normal level.
-With the increasing sunlight in the morning, the temperature also rose constantly.
+At the start of the experiment, all measured values showed a normal level.
+As the sunlight increased in the morning, the temperature also rose steadily.
 In the afternoon, values of just under 22 degrees were measured in the box.
-After 3 pm, the temperature dropped and fluctuated between 20 and 21 degrees between nine in the evening and nine in the morning.
-The average temperature during the experiment was 20.05 degrees.
-Like the temperature, the absolute humidity in the box also increased in the morning of the practical test.
-Also around 3 p.m., the values reached a peak at the first maximum level of just under 18 mg/m³.
-Thus, the humidity increased by about 10 mg/m³ within six hours.
-In the early evening, the humidity value decreased somewhat, but increased again around midnight and reached the second peak at the end of the test with just under 19 mg/m³.
+After 3 pm, the temperature dropped and fluctuated between 20 and 21 degrees between 9 pm and 9 am.
+The average temperature during the test was 20.05 degrees.
+The absolute humidity in the box rose in the morning of the practical test in line with the temperature.
+Also at around 3 p.m., the values reached a peak at the first maximum level of just under 18 mg/m³.
+This meant that the humidity increased by approx. 10 mg/m³ within six hours.
+In the early evening, the humidity value fell slightly, but rose again around midnight, reaching a second peak of just under 19 mg/m³ at the end of the test.
 During the test, the air-Q recorded an average absolute humidity of 17.67 mg/m³.

 As in the test with the bow hemp, we also noticed a constant increase in the carbon dioxide concentration in the box in the test with the dragon tree.
 The measurement curve resembles an ascending line that almost triples from an initial value of about 600 ppm (parts per million) to a maximum value at the end of the experiment of about 1,700 ppm.
 We interpret the values as an indication that the plant produces oxygen very effectively and converts extremely little oxygen even at night.

-In addition to humidity and carbon dioxide content, we also analysed the VOC concentration in the room air.
-At the start of the test, a concentration of 440 ppb was measured.
-These values halved within six hours and reached a low of about 290 ppb around 3 pm.
+In addition to humidity and carbon dioxide content, we also analyzed the VOC concentration in the room air.
+A concentration of 440 ppb was measured at the start of the test.
+These values halved within six hours and reached a low of around 290 ppb at around 3 pm.
 By the evening, however, the values rose again significantly and almost reached the initial level again around midnight.
-By the end of the test at nine o'clock, the VOC concentration dropped again and almost reached the low of the previous day again at just under 310 ppb.
-From the results, a strong air-purifying effect of the dragon tree can be deduced.
+By the end of the test at nine o'clock, the VOC concentration had fallen again and, at just under 310 ppb, almost reached the low of the previous day.
+The results indicate a strong air-purifying effect of the dragon tree.

 In our video you can watch our experiment in fast forward.